 There are 6 distinct components to our training programme and each is explicitly linked, assuring that there is a coherence between the elements:

 - Professional Studies Training Modules (Professional Studies, Barriers to Learning)

 - Subject Knowledge Development Modules (English, Maths and Wider Curriculum)

 Professional Studies Programme

-The Training Centre at John Taylor High School will be the main venue for much of the Professional Studies training, although we deliver some of the programme here at William Shrewsbury as well as local primary schools to enable you to develop theory alongside practice.
+The Training Centre at John Taylor High School will be the main venue for much of the Professional Studies training, although we deliver some of the programme here at William Shrewsbury as well as other local primary schools in the Central Co-operative Learning Trust to enable you to develop theory alongside practice.
 We have worked collaboratively to design and deliver truly outstanding and exciting school based training programmes.
 During these sessions trainees come together to develop their curriculum and subject knowledge for teaching, look at professional issues relevant to all teachers such as inclusion, safeguarding, behaviour management and pastoral care as well as pedagogical themes including assessment for learning and differentiation.
-Professional Studies training generally takes place on a Friday and will provide an opportunity for you to mix with trainees from our programmes.
+Professional Studies training generally takes place on a Friday and will provide an opportunity for you to mix with other trainees from our programmes.

 Primary Subject Knowledge Programme

-Alongside pedagogical themes a significant proportion of your training will involve the development of your curriculum and your subject knowledge for teaching.
-There will be an appropriate focus on the core subjects of English and Maths, but we feel that it is equally important to develop your confidence in terms of delivery of the wider curriculum.
+Alongside pedagogical themes, a significant proportion of your training will involve the development of your curriculum and subject knowledge for teaching.
+There will be an appropriate focus on the core subjects of English and Maths, but we feel that it is equally important to develop your confidence to teach the wider curriculum effectively.